paragrt/SelfDrivingCARND/TERM2/EKF/README.md

 <h1>Extended Kalman Filter</h1>

+0. Using series of (Predict Step)guesses of location(using physical model)
+and (Update step) measurements(potentially noisy)....
+develop a better estimate of actual location of a moving object ( such as a vehicle )
+than can be developed by purely the physical model or purely measurement.

 1. Had to update CMakelists.txt to use libuv 1.12 but did not use any functions specific to 1.12 link_directories(/usr/local/Cellar/libuv/1.12.0/lib)